alttch/yedb/README.md

 - YEDB is the database format / engine, designed to store configuration files and other reliable data.

-- YEDB is designed for reliability: the data survives any power loss, unless the file system is broken.
+- YEDB is designed for reliability: the data survive any power loss, unless the file system is broken.

 - YEDB is the data serialization / storage engine, used by [AlterTech](https://www.altertech.com) in industrial and embedded software products.

-- YEDB has the free data format anyone can use under Apache 2.0 software license.
+- YEDB has the free data format which can be used under Apache 2.0 software license.

-- YEDB uses the very simple data format: keys are stored as serialized regular files, which helps the database survive disasters and is highly repairable.
+- YEDB uses a very simple data format: keys are stored as serialized regular files.
+The format helps the database survive disasters and is highly repairable.

-- YEDB libraries and client / server implementations are free, open source and provided under Apache 2.0 software license.
+- YEDB libraries and client / server implementations are free, open-source and provided under Apache 2.0 software license.

 ## 1.1 Implementations